 Also, Tier 1 offenders who plan to keep driving must renew their driver’s license once a year.6

-3. Public searches for Tier I offenders in Nevada
+3. Do Tier I offenders show up in public searches?

 Tier 1 offenders are not publicly searchable on the Nevada Sex Offender Registry database unless the victim was a child.
-Only Tier 2 and Tier 3 offenders are publicly searchable on the database.
+Note that all Tier 2 and Tier 3 offenders are publicly searchable on the database.

-NRS 179D.113 defines Tier 1 offenders as having been convicted of any of the following offenses:
+NRS 179D.113 defines Tier 1 offenders as having been convicted of any of the following Nevada offenses: